Observing Earth's Ionosphere with GOLD

 Datasets used in this visualization

-Global-scale Observations of the Limb and Disk (GOLD) is an ultraviolet imaging spectrograph to measure temperatures and densities in the Earth's thermosphere & ionosphere.See more visualizations using this data set
+Global-scale Observations of the Limb and Disk (GOLD) is an ultraviolet imaging spectrograph to measure temperatures and densities in the Earth's thermosphere & ionosphere.See all pages that use this dataset

 Note: While we identify the data sets used in these visualizations, we do not store any further details, nor the data sets themselves on our site.